mrhappywaves/get-me-readme/readyREADME.md

  - This application outputs a README file.

 ## Testing
-undefined
+There are no tests written for this application yet.

 ## Contact me
-Please reach out with any questions regarding the application.
+Please reach out with any questions regarding the application:
-My email is mrhappywaves@gmail.com
+ - My email is mrhappywaves@gmail.com
-You can find me on Github via my name - mrhappywaves, or just follow this link https://github.com/mrhappywaves
+ - You can find me on Github via my username - mrhappywaves, or just follow this link https://github.com/mrhappywaves